-You’ll have to excuse me, I’m just stretching the WordPress muscles for the first time, so I thought that it would be best to set the tone …
+I’m just stretching the WordPress muscles a few times to get used to it, so I thought that it would be best for me to set the tone …

 We are taught that to make a decision we must gather all of the available evidence and then rationally and objectively calculate the correct answer.
 The more complicated the problem the more time and resources are needed to gather the evidence and ensure an accurate decision.